High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

 where we use the notations

 and $\mathcal{F}$ is given by \eqref{calFdef}.

 It is evident that in \eqref{anasol}, the values of the functions at a given time $t^*$ can only be computed if the values in the interval $[0, t^*)$ are known.
 Consequently, these formulas are not useful in practice, since \eqref{anasol} is an implicit system in the solutions $S(t, x, y)$, $I(t, x, y)$ and $R(t, x, y)$.
-Later (see Table~\ref{time_error_table} in \cref{subsec:Convergence}), an approximation of the solution of \eqref{anasol} will be compared to the numerical solution of a first order scheme.
+Later (see Table~\ref{first_order_error} in \cref{subsec:Convergence}), an approximation of the solution of \eqref{anasol} will be compared to the numerical solution of first-order forward Euler scheme.

 Since the values of the functions in \eqref{anasol} cannot be calculated directly, numerical methods are needed to approximate them.
-We can take two possible paths: \begin{enumerate} \item approximate the values of $\phi(t,x,y)$ by numerical integration; or \item approximate the solution of the original equation \eqref{spat} by a numerical method. \end{enumerate} The first approach is discussed in \cref{subsec:InteqralSolution}, while the rest of the paper considers the second case.
-We focus on the order and convergence rate of our numerical methods, and ensure that qualitative properties $C_1$--$C_4$ of the analytic solution are preserved by the numerical method.
-For that a discrete analogue of conditions $C_1$--$C_4$ is required; see section \cref{sec:TimeIntegration}.
+We can take two possible paths: \begin{enumerate} \item approximate the values of $\phi(t,x,y)$ and the integrals in the third equation of \eqref{anasol} by numerical integration; or \item approximate the solution of the original equation \eqref{spat} by a numerical method. \end{enumerate} The first approach is discussed in \cref{subsec:InteqralSolution}, while the rest of the paper considers the second case.
+We focus on the order and convergence rate of our numerical methods and ensure that qualitative properties $C_1$--$C_4$ of the analytic solution are preserved by the numerical method.
+For that, a discrete analogue of conditions $C_1$--$C_4$ is required; see \cref{sec:TimeIntegration}.